 - Make real or nonsense words

 - Use as a simple assessment or complete assessment of sound understanding

 - Keep on hand for reversal issues such as b, d, p, q

 - As a great review for RTI and SST students

 - Easy differentiation with students using the sound sticks they need

-- Finally, these are a fun visual support for sand trays or other sensory phonics activity that can be used in sensory bins
+- Finally, these are fun visual support for sand trays or other sensory phonics activities that can be used in sensory bins